tarwn/lessthandot-hugo/blogs/content/posts/2014-01-22-the-wordpress-migration-you-probably-didnt-know-about.md

 </p>

 <p>
   It all really moved this fast.
 As I had a few hours or a half day on a Saturday, I would sit down and just knock out a whole section of functionality (then take 3-4 weeks off to do other things).
-If this had been a real job, I&#8217;m confidant this would have taken less than a week&#8230;well, if you don&#8217;t count importing.
+If this had been a real job, I'm confidant this would have taken less than a week…well, if you don't count importing.
 </p>

 <h3>
-  Argh, importing&#8230;
+  Argh, importing…
 </h3>

 <p>
   The hard part ended up being the data.
-We had over 2000 posts we wanted to bring across, blog authors we wanted to preserve, thousands of custom tags, way too many categories, more thousands of comments, view counts I wanted to preserve, images in posts that needed their URL redirected to wherever I ended up copying the b2evo image folders, &#8230; surely this had been solved before.
+We had over 2000 posts we wanted to bring across, blog authors we wanted to preserve, thousands of custom tags, way too many categories, more thousands of comments, view counts I wanted to preserve, images in posts that needed their URL redirected to wherever I ended up copying the b2evo image folders, … surely this had been solved before.
 </p>

 <p>
   We found an importer, and paid for it.
-Unfortunately the importer had a number of basic things it wasn&#8217;t doing correctly and because the code was encrypted, I couldn&#8217;t fix it.
+Unfortunately the importer had a number of basic things it wasn't doing correctly and because the code was encrypted, I couldn't fix it.
 So after numerous test runs and slowly getting ever more frustrated, I threw it out and wrote my own.
 </p>

 <div id="attachment_2285" style="width: 682px" class="wp-caption aligncenter">